AratoAi/arato-github-actions/README.md

 **Solution:** This is normal for complex experiments.
 The workflow will:
 - Report current status
 - Mark incomplete experiments as "in progress"
-- You can check Arato dashboard for final results
+- You can check Arato UI for final results

 ### Getting Help